Factbox - International reaction to arrest of Reuters reporters in Myanmar

 - Human Rights Watch said the detentions appeared to be “aimed at stopping independent reporting of the ethnic cleansing campaign against the Rohingya.”
 Brad Adams, the group’s Asia director, said, “Their secret, incommunicado detention lays bare government efforts to silence media reporting on critical issues.”

-- Britain, Holland, Canada and Sweden have demanded the release of the Reuters reporters.
-Australia has expressed concern and Bangladesh has denounced the arrests.

-- Vijay Nambiar, former special adviser on Myanmar to the U.N.
-Secretary-General, said in a statement to Reuters on Monday that the detentions had caused “widespread disappointment within and outside the country that is likely to further damage the international reputation and image of Myanmar, already under stress as a result of its handling of the Rakhine crisis.”

 - The International Commission of Jurists (ICJ) called on Myanmar to immediately disclose the reporters’ whereabouts.
-“All detainees must be allowed prompt access to a lawyer and to family members,” Frederick Rawski, ICJ’s Asia-Pacific Regional Director, said on Monday.
+“All detainees must be allowed prompt access to a lawyer and to family members,” said Frederick Rawski, ICJ’s Asia-Pacific Regional Director.

 - The Committee to Protect Journalists said the arrests were “having a grave impact on the ability of journalists to cover a story of vital global importance”.